AndrewjSage/andrewjsage.github.io/_pages/about.md

 I earned my Ph.D. in statistics at Iowa State University in 2018.
 Prior to that, I earned a B.A.  from the College of Wooster in 2007, and M.S. in mathematics from Miami University in 2013.

-Outside of work, I enjoy traveling, growing apples and berries in the yard, running/jogging, watching sports (especially baseball), and playing fetch with my dog, Lily.
+In addition to statistics, I enjoy traveling, growing apples and berries in the yard, running/jogging, watching sports (especially baseball), and playing fetch with my dog, Lily.

 ------